The Leadership and Management Qualification Framework (LMQF)

 The subjects in each level are applicable to many industries, within or external to emergency response.
 Contextualising is undertaken per individual and/or cohort to ensure the leadership and management skills are relevant and organisationally-meaningful.

-The programs are delivered by UARD & the WGG Academy.
+The programs are delivered by UARD & 7020TEN.
 The LMQF recognizes current knowledge, skills and attributes (SKAs) of professionals, and to provide them with credentialing appropriate to their organizational level and management authority.

 Exclusively delivered by 7020TEN